-"Not only that, but Amazon could always undercut any company that makes goods in China and sells them here, " he said on Thursday.
+"Not only that, but could always undercut any company that makes goods in China and sells them here, " he said on Thursday.

-The retail stocks' dip came after the United States and China exchanged tariffs on each other's goods earlier this week.
-On Thursday, the Chinese commerce ministry said it hoped the United States would correct its behavior in the trade dispute.
+The retail stocks' dip came after and on each other's goods earlier this week.
+On Thursday, the Chinese commerce ministry said it hoped the United States would in the trade dispute.

-But given how vocal leaders in the retail space have been about the unfavorable effects of tariffs on their businesses — and Amazon's growing pricing power — Cramer wondered if they would take the brunt of the trade war's negative effects.
+But given how vocal have been about the unfavorable effects of tariffs on their businesses — and — Cramer wondered if they would take the brunt of the trade war's negative effects.

 "If the tariffs really were going to fall entirely on the heads of consumers, the retail stocks wouldn't have had such a mess today," he said.
 "Plus, we did just get a tax cut [that] more than makes up for the tariff figure every time I do the numbers."